MicrosoftDocs/powerquery-docs/powerquery-docs/providing-user-documentation.md

 ## Article location and format

 Your article should be made available on GitHub under the Connectors folder in the Power Query docs repo: <https://github.com/MicrosoftDocs/powerquery-docs/tree/master/powerquery-docs/Connectors>.
+Ensure you also add a link to your article in the list of connectors with the correct logo.
+Certified connectors will only be available under **Power BI (Datasets)**.
+Images and media should be submitted under ```/Connectors/media/index```.

 See the [Microsoft Docs contributor guide](/contribute/) on how you can contribute to our repo.